Residence Halls

 Each hall contains common lounge areas, with cable television, fireplaces, internet access, and basic cooking facilities.
 Additionally, each residence hall is conveniently located close to campus resources such as the Counseling Center, Graham Athletics Center, and Wardman Library.

-With a mid-century design and central location, Ball Hall is a co-educational hall that houses 90 students.
+Completed in August 1966, Ball Hall has a mid-century design and central location.
+It serves as a co-educational hall that houses 90 students.

 Johnson is the closest hall to Wardman Library, other academic buildings, and is directly attached to Dezember Alumni House.
 Johnson houses approximately 90 students in triple occupancy rooms.